MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.8.md

 *Actual yield.* The yield per acre for a crop year calculated from the production records or claims for indemnities.
 The actual yield is determined by dividing total production (which includes harvested and appraised production) by planted acres.

-*Actuarial documents.* The information for the crop year which is available for public inspection in your agent's office and published on RMA's Web site and which shows available crop insurance policies, coverage levels, information needed to determine amounts of insurance, prices, premium rates, premium adjustment percentages, practices, particular types or varieties of the insurable crop, insurable acreage, and other related information regarding crop insurance in the county.
+*Actuarial documents.* The information for the crop year which is available for public inspection in your agent's office and published on RMA's website and which shows available crop insurance policies, coverage levels, information needed to determine amounts of insurance, prices, premium rates, premium adjustment percentages, practices, particular types or varieties of the insurable crop, insurable acreage, and other related information regarding crop insurance in the county.

 *Additional coverage.* A level of coverage greater than catastrophic risk protection.